Failover without the fuss

 Without failover, DHCP can be a single point of failure on your network.
 If you have a single server and it becomes unavailable, clients will be unable to request or renew IP address leases.
 As your reliance on your network grows, this disruption to DHCP becomes less tolerable.

-DNSBOX makes it easy to set up and deploy a failover unit for redundancy.
+To address these frustrations, we've refined DHCP failover on DNSBOX, making it easier than ever to achieve high availability and minimize downtime with just a few clicks.
 DNSBOX200 failover pairs share configuration, ensuring that they never 'disagree' about the network.
 They also dynamically share available addresses, and information about current leases.

 DNSBOX failover be set up in a few simple clicks with options to suit different network topologies and requirements.